 - San Joaquin Water Works District #2.
 Three units of above moderate-income capacity are on sites that are provided with water service by this district.
 According to water supply and demand estimates in the County's draft Water System Fire Supply Assessment, the district has a water supply that could support an additional 208 units based on the estimated maximum day demand.
 This is sufficient to support the RHNA capacity identified. - Taft Improvement District No. 52.
 Sites that are provided with sewer service by this district include 226 units of moderate-income capacity.
 The Taft Improvement District is provided wastewater services by the City of Stockton Collection System Area 7.
 Per an Engineer's Report completed August 21, 1984, all lots within the Taft Improvement District are benefitted by the sewer trunklines that were installed.
 The R-10 zoning per the agreement indicates that the lot sizes are to be a minimum of 10,000 square feet and be the based for a buildable lot.
 At the time of the engineer's report, there were approximately 604 potential buildable lots.
 As of this time, it is unknown how many are available to connect within the improvement district.
-For requests for connections into the Taft Improvement Sewer District, the applicant/developer must obtain a Will-Serve Letter from the City of Stockton to determine if capacity is still available for their development. - Details on additional sewer capacity in this district are not available as of August 2024. - French Camp.
-The unincorporated urban community of French Camp is within the Stockton planning area.
-Water in French Camp is supplied through individual wells.
-The City of Stockton serves areas around French Camp, including the Stockton Municipal Airport and the Matthew's Road jail and hospital complex with wastewater services.
-Woodbridge Sanitary District.
+For requests for connections into the Taft Improvement Sewer District, the applicant/developer must obtain a Will-Serve Letter from the City of Stockton to determine if capacity is still available for their development. - Woodbridge Sanitary District.
 The unincorporated community of Woodbridge is provided with sewer service by the Woodbridge Sanitary District, which serves 1,266 connections (including 1,227 residential connections) and three Out of Agency agreements.
 Sites that are provided with sewer service by this district include 5 units of lower-income unit capacity and 12 units of moderate-income capacity.
 Per the District's 2014 Capacity Assessment, the district has the ability to serve 94 additional connections, though the District may need to increase the capacity of its influent pumps in order to serve the full additional connection.
 This is sufficient to support the RHNA capacity identified. - Wilkinson Manor MD 23.
 Ten units of above moderate-income capacity are on sites that are provided with water service by this district.
 According to water supply and demand estimates in the County's draft Water System Fire Supply Assessment, the estimated reliable supply capacity in this district exceeds the existing maximum day demand.
 However, because the sites in this district are assumed to be affordable for above moderate-income households, it is estimated that these households will be able to afford to drill wells for water service.